LaunchCodeEducation/lchs/src/chapters/databases/introduction.rst

    Really, it doesn't matter! 😉

 Learning how to use SQL is a complete course by itself.
-Fortunately, Python and Flask provide us with some shortcuts.
-We will install the necessary libraries and explore how to use them later in this chapter.
+Fortunately, Python provides us with some shortcuts.
+We will import the necessary module and explore how to use it later in this chapter.

 For those who are interested in a good SQL tutorial, `W3Schools <https://www.w3schools.com/sql/default.asp>`__ provides one.